Tirq/learn-spring-boot-guru/README.md

 In this branch, it was added a sample controller to print a random quote when the joke we page is visited.
 ## Branch 5-spring-config
 In this branch, it was added a type of spring conguration using annotation in the _ChuckNorrisConfig_ class.
+## Branch 6-spring-config-xml
+In this branch, it was added a type of spring conguration using xml in the chuck-config file.
+## Branch 7-property-source
+In this branch, it was added one way to read a property file called _fake.properties_.